-- Accelerated Reader/Whooo's Reading
+- Accelerated Reader

 - Fine Art Showcases and performances

 - Mileage Club/Track Team

 - Odyssey of the Mind

 - Science Fair

-BELLS: A bell will ring 10 minutes prior to the start of the school day to allow students onto the campus.
+BELLS: A bell will ring 10 minutes before the start of the school day to allow students onto the campus.
 Kindergarten students and their parents/escorts ONLY are to wait outside the Kindergarten gate until the teacher arrives.